Kindergarten, schools and higher education

 The measures for infection control in schools and kindergarten will vary based on the local level of infection in the municipality.
 The national guidelines for infection control follow the traffic light model based on the levels green, yellow and red for the measures presented.

-The present level of infection in Norway does not warrant any municipality to follow the measures of a green level.
-Most municipalities are at level yellow, while some are at level red.
 Visit the website of the local municipality for information on the level and measures in your municipality.

 You can read more about the guidelines here:

 - Guidelines for infection control in kindergartens (in Norwegian).